TempYoshiji/koolicar_test/README.md

-# README
+# Important components

-This README would normally document whatever steps are necessary to get the application up and running.
+* Rails 5.0.0.1

-Things you may want to cover:
+* Ruby 2.3.2

-* Ruby version
+* SQLite 3

-* System dependencies
+* HAML

-* Configuration
+* Bootstrap

-* Database creation
+* Geocoder

-* Database initialization
+# Other things to know

-* How to run the test suite
+* did not use I18n because this is a very small app.

-* Services (job queues, cache servers, search engines, etc.)
+* no specific error log created (importations, distance calculations, etc.)

-* Deployment instructions
+* no test suite

-* ...
+* spent wednesday (all day), 2hrs on thursday, 1hr on friday to polish/finish this app.